cauabernardino/Data-Science-By-John-Hopkins/01 - Data Scientist Tools/Lesson 02.md

 ### Installing packages

 To install a package from CRAN repository is used `install.packages()`, with the name of the package in single or double quotes, between the parentheses.
 Also it is possible to install multiple packages using a character vector.
-For last, is used `library()` to activate the package.
+For last, is used `library()` to *load* the package.
 Examples below.

 ```r
 install.packages("ggplot2")